hejunzz/damc/README.md

 ## Colab Jupyter notebook for SF UDA demonstration
 Please refer to https://sites.google.com/site/hejunzz/da

-The pre-trained source model can be downloaded from my Google drive.
+We provide the pre-trained 12-classifier source models for VisDA-2017.
+The pre-trained source models were trained by using $\alpha_s=0.3$ and $\alpha_s=0.4$.
+You can set either src_alpha=0.3 or src_alpha=0.4 to load the model respectively.
+The pre-trained models can be downloaded from my Google drive as follows.

 damc.visda.train.cls12.smo0.0.3.10.pth:
 https://drive.google.com/file/d/1lzMr8aab5hOvIpDTC9gLn_g8YCU3Dyy_/view?usp=sharing